Spinach and Ricotta Quiche

 People tend to avoid using filo pastry at home, mistakenly thinking it is overly fiddly or complicated.
 Funnily enough, it is one of the most forgiving pastries to work with, and the many folded layers always look spectacular and taste crunchily fantastic.

-Filo is available now in most decently stocked supermarkets, as well as Greek or Turkish grocers – in Turkish shops you’ll find it called Yufka pastry.
+Filo is now available in most decently stocked supermarkets, as well as Greek or Turkish grocers.
+In Turkish shops, it’s called Yufka pastry.
 It keeps well in the fridge as long as it is well sealed and is really useful for all sorts of meals.
-I find it easiest to work with fresh filo, but if frozen is all you can get, you just need to defrost it fully in the fridge before using, then continue with the recipe as stated.

 FREQUENTLY ASKED QUESTIONS